Derek Chisora: Chisora vs. Johnson

+Chisora vs. Fury II

 Chisora and Fury were due to meet on 26 July 2014 in a rematch.
 On 21 July, Chisora was forced to pull out after sustaining a fractured hand in training.
 Belarusian Alexander Ustinov was lined up as Chisora's replacement in the bout scheduled to take place at the Manchester Arena, Fury pulled out of the fight after his uncle and former trainer Hughie Fury was taken seriously ill.
 Fury and Chisora rescheduled the rematch for 29 November 2014 at ExCeL London.
 The bout was shown live on BoxNation.
 The bout was dubbed 'The Fight for the Right' as it was a final eliminator for the WBO heavyweight title and a shot at champion Wladimir Klitschko.
 Chisora struggled with Fury's height, reach and movement, with Fury winning the rounds comfortably until trainer Don Charles had seen enough and pulled Chisora out at the end of the tenth round.
 Fury used his jab to trouble Chisora and kept on the outside creating a distance with his longer reach.
 Chisora failed to land any telling punches, and due to Fury's awkward fighting style, end up hitting him below the belt.
 Chisora was warned by referee Marcus McDonnell in the first round.

-2015–2016
+Signing with Sauerland

 Chisora vs. Pulev

 After a period of eight months without a fight since his defeat to Fury, Chisora won five fights in five months against low ranked opponents, helping set up a fight for the recently vacated European heavyweight title against highly ranked Bulgarian Kubrat Pulev in Hamburg on 7 May 2016.
 The bout was also an eliminator for the IBF heavyweight title.
 Despite what had seemed a fairly comfortable points win for Pulev the fight ended in a split decision, with two judges scoring it 118–110 and 116–112 in Pulev's favour while the third scored it 115–113 for Chisora.
 The defeat left Chisora's chances of a world title shot against IBF champion Anthony Joshua in doubt.

 Chisora made a comeback in Sweden on 10 September 2016 against Bosnian Drazan Janjanin and scored a second-round knockout victory following a body shot.
 Although Janjanin beat the count, the referee waved the fight off.